derdubois/security-lab/notes/pre-security/how-the-web-works/dns-in-detail/dns-summary.md

 ---

 **Key terms to remember:** Recursive DNS Server, Authoritative Nameserver, TTL, and the five record types (A, AAAA, CNAME, MX, TXT).
 These come up constantly in networking and security contexts.

+**1. User types a URL**
+You open your browser and type something like `https://tryhackme.com/learn`.
+This is the starting point of everything.

+**2. Browser parses the URL**
+The browser reads the URL and breaks it into parts — the scheme (`https`), the host (`tryhackme.com`), the path (`/learn`), and any query strings or ports.
+This tells it *how* and *where* to make the request.

+**3. DNS lookup**
+The browser doesn't know the IP address of `tryhackme.com`, so it asks a DNS (Domain Name System) server to translate the domain name into an actual IP address like `104.26.10.78`.
+Think of DNS like a phonebook for the internet.

+**4. HTTP/HTTPS request sent**
+Now the browser builds and sends an HTTP request to that IP address.
+The request includes the method (GET, POST, etc.), the path, headers like `User-Agent` and `Host`, and any cookies.
+If it's HTTPS, the data is encrypted first.

+**5. Server processes the request**
+The web server receives the request.
+On the back end, it figures out what you're asking for — it might query a database, run some logic, check if you're logged in, and so on.
+This is everything the user never directly sees.

+**6. HTTP response returned**
+The server sends back a response.
+This includes a status code (like `200 OK` or `404 Not Found`), response headers (content type, cache rules, cookies to set), and the actual content — usually HTML, CSS, and JavaScript files.

+**7. Browser renders the page**
+The browser receives the response and starts building the page.
+HTML defines the structure, CSS applies the styling, and JavaScript adds interactivity.
+The result is the finished webpage you see on screen.

+---

+In short: **You → URL → DNS → Request → Server → Response → Page.** Every website visit follows this exact path, usually in under a second.